CSCfi/csc-user-guide/docs/support/wn/comp-new.md

 ## Puhti web interface updated to release 13, 20.12.2022

 * New visual style.
+* A logout page now informs users about how to securely log out of Puhti web interface.

 ## Puhti web interface beta updated to release 12, 10.11.2022